uob-mu3e/daq_wiki/FEB to A10 Dev Board Lab Setup.md

 * Root 6 with CXX > 14
 * Linux Kernel > 4.12
 * Quartus
+* Branch for MIDAS Software and A10 Firmware is at the moment a10_data_path
+* Branch for the FEB Firmware is at the moment v0.11_dev
 * TODO: Detector stuff?

 # Quartus Setup #